Honchkrow/DeconE/README.md

 <br/>

-## Section 5: Unknown Component Analysis
+## Section 6: Unknown Component Analysis

 Almost all physiological and pathological processes in multicellular organisms involve multiple cell types ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)).
 It is hard to identify all the cell types in the microenvironment.
 The unknown component is a nonnegligible problem for all deconvolution algorithms and methods like [EPIC](https://doi.org/10.1007/978-1-0716-0327-7_17) have considered this problem.

-To test the estimation accuracy when there exists a nonnegligible cell type, decone provides the function to generate simulated bulk data which drops a certain cell type.
+To test the estimation accuracy when there exists a nonnegligible cell type, decone provides the function to generate simulated bulk data which drops a certain cell type in reference.

 ```R
 # generate bulk data